zumasys/docs/site/docs/jbase/jbase-basic-(jbc)/del/README.md

 Where

-- ***variable*** can be any previously assigned variable or matrix element.
+- **variable** can be any previously assigned variable or matrix element.
 The expressions must evaluate to a numeric value or a runtime error will occur.
-- ***expression1*** specifies the field in the array to operate upon and must be present.
+- **expression1** specifies the field in the array to operate upon and must be present.
-- ***expression2*** specifies the multivalue within the field to operate upon and is an optional parameter.
+- **expression2** specifies the multivalue within the field to operate upon and is an optional parameter.
-- ***expression3*** is optionally present when expression2 has been included.
+- **expression3** is optionally present when **expression2** has been included.
 It specifies which subvalue to delete within the specified multivalue.

-## Note:
+## Note

 > - Truncates non-integer values for any of the expressions to integers.
 > - Ignores invalid numeric values for the expressions without warning The command operates within the scope specified, i.e. if specifying only a field then it deletes the entire field (including its multivalues and subvalues).
 If specifying a subvalue, then it deletes only the subvalue leaving its parent multivalue and field intact.

 An example of use is as follows: